slava-basko/specification-php/README.md

 #### Composition

-This lib provides couple of useful builtin specifications like `NotSpecification`, `AndSpecification`, and `OrSpecification` that helps you to group up your specifications and create a new one.
+This lib provides useful builtin specifications like `NotSpecification`, `AndSpecification`, `OrSpecification`, etc. (https://en.wikipedia.org/wiki/Logical_connective) that helps you to group up your specifications and create a new one.

 ```php
 $adultPersonSpecification = new AndSpecification([